NP-membership for the boundary-boundary art-gallery problem: Introduction

-Biniaz, Maheshwari, Merrild, Mitchell, Odak, Polishchuk, Robson, Rysgaard, Schou, Shermer, Spalding-Jamieson, Svenning, and Zheng \cite{ContiguousArtGallery} recently gave a polynomial time algorithm for the \emph{contiguous art gallery problem}, a variant of the point-boundary art-gallery where each guard can be responsible only for a connected section of the polygon boundary.
+Biniaz, Maheshwari, Merrild, Mitchell, Odak, Polishchuk, Robson, Rysgaard, Schou, Shermer, Spalding-Jamieson, Svenning, and Zheng \cite{ContiguousArtGallery} recently gave a polynomial-time algorithm for the \emph{contiguous art-gallery problem}, a variant of the point-boundary art-gallery where each guard can be responsible only for a connected section of the polygon boundary.